igaster/laravel-metrics/README.md

 }
 ```

-# Sample an Eloquent model
+# Sample from an Eloquent model

-You may **optionally** use the `HasMetricsTrait` in your models you want to sample.
+You may use the `HasMetricsTrait` in your models that you want to sample.
 This trait automates the eloquent query, and provides a convenient interface to transform your models to samples.

+Note: This step is **optional**.
+You can just implement the `MetricsInterface` in your model, as it is described in the previous section.

 This is an example:

 ```php
 use Igaster\LaravelMetrics\Models\Metric;